Naar Home

 Example 1

-• In 2028, Saskia will commence the next fixed-rate period.
-For the following 5 years she will be subject to the 2028 interest rate.
+• In 2029, Saskia's next fixed-rate period will commence.
+For the following 5 years she will be subject to the 2029 interest rate.

 Example 2